teras/JavaPlot/README.txt

 Usage
 -----

-[Binary package]
 A JavaPlot demo usage can be found under "demo/dist" directory.
 To use it type: cd demo/dist ; java -jar demo.jar

-[Source package]
-If you have downloaded the source package type: cd demo ; ant jar ; java -jar dist/demo.jar

 Source of this demo can be found in "demo/src/demo.java" file.
 If you want to see javadoc, you can have a look under "dist/javadoc" directory.

-In order to use JavaPlot in your application, first you have to include JavaPlot.jar library in your classpath, found under "dist/JavaPlot.jar" (in binary package).
-Then the easiest way to start creating plots, is to create a new instance of JavaPlot object.
+In order to use JavaPlot in your application, first you have to include JavaPlot.jar library in your classpath, found under "dist/JavaPlot.jar" Then the easiest way to start creating plots, is to create a new instance of JavaPlot object.
 Have a look at "demo/src/demo.java".
 Here you can find various ways to use this library.

 Advanced Usage